 In accordance with the Act and the Association's capitalization bylaws, each borrower is required to invest in the Association as a condition of borrowing.
 The investment in Class B capital stock (for farm loans) or participation certificates (for rural home loans) is equal to 2 percent of the loan amount, up to a maximum amount of \$1,000.
-The borrower acquires ownership of the capital stock or participation certificates at the time the loan is made, usually by adding the aggregate par value of the capital stock or participation certificates to the principal amount of the related loan obligation.
-The capital stock or participation certificates are subject to a first lien by the Association.
+The borrower acquires ownership of the capital stock or participation certificates at the time the loan is made, usually by adding the aggregate par value of the capital stock or participation certificates are subject to a first lien by the Association.
 Retirement of such equities will generally be at the lower of par or book value, and repayment of a loan does not automatically result in retirement of the corresponding capital stock or participation certificates.